Skip to main content

 Mirror file system

-If you wish to use the same JuiceFS file system across two or more regions, while maintaining a similar high-performance experience, you can consider using JuiceFS's "Mirror file system" feature: create one or more complete "read-only mirrors" for a file system with the same content, but with a different volume name and access credentials.
+If you wish to use the same JuiceFS file system across two or more regions, while maintaining a similar high-performance experience, you can consider using JuiceFS' "Mirror file system" feature: create one or more complete "read-only mirrors" for a file system with the same content, but with a different volume name and access credentials.
+Each mirror file system is billed separately.

 How it works